mramshaw/Prometheus_Django/README.md

 Django migrations are also monitored.
 Two gauges are exported, `django_migrations_applied_by_connection` and `django_migrations_unapplied_by_connection`.
 It may be desirable to alert if there are unapplied migrations.

+## Instrument Django application code

+At this point we could instrument our application code, however we have already managed to get quite a lot of visibility into our application with a fairly minimal effort.
+We can instrumant our application code
+___as needed___ from this point forward.

 ## Launch Prometheus